jamulussoftware/jamuluswebsite/wiki/en/Unregistered-Servers.md

 # Running an Unregistered Server

-It is highly recommended to test your Server by registering it on one of the built-in Directories **first** so as to narrow down any subsequent problems in unregistered mode.
+It is highly recommended to test your Server by registering it on one of the built-in Directories **first**.
+This will help you tackle general problems before you try unregistered mode.

 ## Setting up a Server behind a home router